kazblacktopp/Complete-JavaScript-Course-2021/10-Functions/README.md

 5. **Bonus**: Use the `displayResults` method to display the 2 arrays in the test data.
 Use both the `array` and the `string` option.
 Do not put the arrays in the poll object!
 So what should the this keyword look like in this situation?

 Happy coding! 🚀

+## Coding Challenge #2

+This is more of a thinking challenge than a coding challenge 🤓.

+### Your tasks:

+1. At the end of the IIFE function in the code attach an event listener that changes the color of the selected h1 element, `header`, to blue, each time the body element is clicked.
+Do not select the h1 element again!

+2. And now explain to yourself (or someone around you) why this worked!
+Take all the time you need.
+Think about when exactly the callback function is executed, and what that means for the variables involved in this example.

+Happy coding! 🚀